PappasBrent/pappasbrent.github.io/typ/diversity-statement.typ

 Over the course of an entire semester we cataloged over 1,000 build phases, and finally produced a dataset serving as the basis for a research paper currently under review at the 49th International Conference on Software Engineering.
-//
-Throughout this project, I shared with my mentees my experiences as a first-generation graduate student in to order to show that pursuing a career in research is possible without a background in higher education.

 = Conclusion